 Prior to clocking-in for each shift, our team members complete a short questionnaire to screen for any possible virus exposure.
 Caregivers are instructed NOT to report for work if they have been exposed or have any COVID symptoms, in which case we will contact the client to make alternate arrangements.
 Caregivers also monitor clients for possible COVID symptoms and promptly report any concerns.

 While it would be impossible to completely eliminate all risk of virus transmission in the delivery of home care, our team is fully trained and equipped to take every precaution as they care for our clients.
-We urge our caregivers to take the same precautions in their personal lives to minimize their risk of exposure.
+We continue to recognize the threat that COVID presents, especially to our clients, many of whom are elderly or have underlying conditions that increase their risk of severe illness.
+Thank you for also taking precautions to protect our team!

 What Is Our Testing Policy?

 Testing plays an important role in virus monitoring and management, but it is not a proactive means of preventing infection in most situations.
 Rather than testing our caregivers regularly, which would reveal the virus after it has been transmitted, we focus on the practices that minimize risk of exposure in the first place.
-We do test caregivers in certain circumstances, such as before initiating care for a new client, time-permitting.
+We do test caregivers following exposure or potential exposure to someone with COVID and prior to returning to work after any illness.